-Allan Jacobs has observed and measured scores of famous urban streets and boulevards, in order to explore what makes great public streets.
-His valuable source book, Great Streets, helps to analyze and quantify the initial visceral tourist reaction of wonder and pleasure when confronted with places like the Champs Elysee or the Passeig de Gracia in Barcelona.
+Allan Jacobs has observed and measured scores of famous urban streets and boulevards, in order to discover what makes great public streets.
+His valuable book, Great Streets (1995), helps to analyze and quantify the visceral reaction reaction of wonder and pleasure that tourists experience when confronted with places like the Champs Elysee or the Passeig de Gracia in Barcelona.
 A professor at the University of California at Berkeley, Jacobs uses observation as a tool for researching the design of the public realm – streets, spaces, and parks.

 Jacobs has been a member of the Department of City and Regional Planning at the University of California at Berkeley since 1975.
 In addition to teaching a variety of studios and courses in city planning and urban design during his tenure at Berkeley, Jacobs has participated in a wide range of professional planning activities.
 He has served as a consultant in city planning and urban design to Curitiba, Brazil; Berkeley; the Los Angeles Redevelopment Authority; Portland; and many other cities.

 Jacobs is widely known for his publications and research in the field of urban design, including such books as Great Streets, Looking at Cities, and Making City Planning Work.
 Jacobs has been a regular contributor to Places magazine, and has also been a regular participant and resource team member for the Mayors Institute of City Design.

 Prior to his tenure at Berkeley, Jacobs served as Director of Planning for the City of San Francisco from 1967-1975.
 As Director of Planning, Jacobs developed a new comprehensive plan for the city, emphasizing public access to the San Francisco waterfront, design guidelines for downtown development, and revitalization of neighborhood design throughout San Francisco.